Countertop Microwave Ovens

-Convection microwaves offer two-in-one convenience that busy cooks appreciate.
+While these are much less common than simple microwaves, they offer two-in-one convenience that busy cooks appreciate.
 A convection features allows you to use a microwave like a small oven -- you can roast and bake.
 The best microwave/convection oven combination browns well, bakes evenly, and puts a nice crust on burgers or roasts.
-While a lot of people say convection is unnecessary in a microwave, or that it's something they use rarely, plenty of cooks love having it because they don't have to use their big oven for a small job, and they have an extra cooking appliance available for parties and holidays.
+While a lot of people say convection is unnecessary in a microwave, or that it's something they use rarely, plenty of cooks love having it because they don't have to use their big oven for a small job, and they have an extra cooking appliance available for parties and holidays.Built-In Microwaves

 The word "built-in" is tossed rather freely around the microwave world to denote any type of microwave that doesn't sit on your counter.
 Over-the-range microwaves are in the built-in category, as are any countertop microwaves that can be built in, either as a custom set-up or over an oven or range using an optional trim kit.
 Drawer microwaves are installed lower in the kitchen, below the countertop, and they open like a drawer.
 They're often installed in kitchen islands or underneath wall ovens.
 Professional reviews of drawer microwaves are hard to find, however, and user reviews are limited and somewhat mixed -- especially when it comes to durability.